Korni22/ownDNS/README.md

 ```crontab
 1 * * * * /path/to/owndns.sh --force
 ```

+#FAQ
+- Q: Dude, $REGISTRAR is not supported, what the f*ck?
+- A: Well, unfortunately, not every registrar has an [API](http://en.wikipedia.org/wiki/API) that we can use, so we would have to *manually* parse the web page, log in, change everything, etc. Even if we would do this (which is a humongous) amount of work, the slightest change on the web page will break the script.

+- Q: But, dude, my registrar *has* an [API](http://en.wikipedia.org/wiki/API)!
+- A: *Awesome*!
+Then just [open an issue](https://github.com/abahlo/owndns/issues/new) like this :
+    'FR: $YOURREGISTRAR'
+and please *do* link your registrar's API documentation :)

+- Q: But, dude, my question is not here!
+- A: No problem, *brah*, just contact me [via e-mail](http://scr.im/korni)

 ## License
 This project is licensed under the MIT License, for more information see [LICENSE.txt](LICENSE.txt).